August-W/manga-reddit-bot2/README.md

 This bot allows you to "subscribe" to your favorite manga on /r/manga.
 You can send a message to the bot account with the manga you want to subscribe to or unsubscribe from.
-The bot runs everyday, and will message you with a links to each new chapter posted on /r/manga for all the manga you are subscribed to, so that you receive a notification.
+The bot runs everyday, and will message you with links to each new chapter posted on /r/manga for all the manga you are subscribed to, so that you receive a notification.
 It looks for new chapters by checking any new posts containing the manga title and "[DISC]" in the post title.
 __________________________________________________________________________________